 (Republic of Ecuador, 2008).

 In fact, the translation of the Kechwa phrase, "Sumak Kawsay", is well being or good living (Davalos, 2009).
 Sumak Kawsay refers to the philosophy, held by an array of South American peoples, which stresses the importance of living in harmony within nature, within communities, and within one's own person .
-Pablo Davalos has described the concept as "a new term of reference to development and economic growth" and " one of the most important and novel alternative proposals to neoliberal globalization" in current times (2009).
-The application of Sumak Kawsay to economic policy creates a view of economic development very different from traditional capitalism .
+Pablo Davalos has described the concept as "a new term of reference to development and economic growth" and " one of the most important and novel alternative proposals to neoliberal globalization" in current times (2009).ⱱ The application of Sumak Kawsay to economic policy creates a view of economic development very different from traditional capitalismⱱ.
 The resulting policies have a more holistic value system, in which ethics, humanity, and environmentalism are valued over "individualism, the search for profit, the cost-benefit relationship as a social axiom, the use of nature, strategic relations between human beings, the total commodification of all spheres of human life, [and] the inherent violence of consumer selfishness" (Davalos, 2009).

 The placement of the philosophy within the Ecuadorean constitution symbolizes a marked shift from neoclassical economics to an ecological economic model.
 In addition, the principles of Sumak Kawsay are embodied in Ecuador's "National Plan for Good Living 2009-2013" (Gallegos, 2012).
 Many experts, including Davalos (2009), Gallegos (2012), and Larrea and Warnars (2009), have recognized the Yasuni-ITT initiative as a critical step towards the realization of this constitutional vision, as it places the human, social, and especially natural capital on the same level of priority as financial capital.
 The influence of Sumak Kawsay can also be seen in the choice to phrase the value of the Yasuni Guarantee Certificates (CGYs) in terms of emissions avoided as opposed to barrels of oil; as the wording is indicative of a shift in thinking away from the notion of resources- especially non-renewables- as the pinnacle of value and towards one which celebrates the importance environmental stewardship and ecosystem services.

 Initiative criticisms and successes